local-projects/ampm/README.md

    1. Install [npm](https://www.npmjs.com/get-npm) (Nodejs package manager).
 In installation options, make sure to enable the install of Chocolatey.

+      Note: If you're working on Windows and your user account contains a space (e.g. `Ben Snell`), then you will need to store npm modules in a different location than default.
+Follow these instructions:

+      - `npm set prefix C:\ProgramData\npm`
+      - add `C:\ProgramData\npm` to Path environment variable, replacing what is likely `C:\Users\My Name\AppData\Roaming\npm`

    2. Open an administrator command prompt, then install the [nodemon](http://nodemon.io) utility using the command

       ```bash